adnanjpg/prompt-injection-paper-scripts/README.md

 **Problem:** File not found: security_evaluation_results.json
 - Solution: Run gpt-eval first to generate the results file
 - Ensure the file path in the notebook matches your directory structure

-## License

-Please refer to the repository license file for usage terms and conditions.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## Citation

-If you use this project in your research, please cite accordingly.